 When you buy cryptocurrency, it is held in a ‘digital wallet’.
 It can be used to buy goods or services from anyone willing to accept it.
-Cryptocurrency exchanges enable you to buy and sell cryptocurrency and some allow you to convert it back into money – like New Zealand dollars at any time, if someone is willing to buy it.
+Cryptocurrency trading platforms enable you to buy and sell cryptocurrency and some allow you to convert it back into money (like New Zealand dollars) at any time, if someone is willing to buy it.

 Many overseas cryptocurrency exchanges are unregulated and operate exclusively online – with no connection to New Zealand.
 This makes it hard to find out who is offering, exchanging, buying or selling it.
 It also makes it unlikely you’ll recover your money if things do go wrong.

-There are lots of cryptocurrencies.
+There are lots of cryptocurrencies available.
 If one becomes popular its value may increase quickly, but its value can also suddenly drop, sometimes permanently.

 The risk increases if you invest in the futures market through contracts for differences (CFDs) where you make (or lose) money by predicting how the price of cryptocurrencies might change.
 These products are typically offered with leverage so you may only pay a portion of the value of your trade upfront but if you lose, you will need to repay the full amount borrowed, plus any amount you’ve lost.
 Even small movements in currency values can have a big impact on any gains or losses you make.

 All online transactions are at risk of cyber-crime.
 The cryptocurrency in your digital wallet can be stolen just like the money in your real wallet – with very little chance of it being returned.
-Cryptocurrency market places and exchanges can also be at risk of cyber-attack.
+Cryptocurrency marketplaces and trading platforms can also be at risk of cyber-attack.